Manuel Gómez Pedraza: Early life

 Manuel Gomez Pedraza was born in Querétaro and was an official in charge of militias during Spanish rule.
 He was known for being very strict in following discipline and orders.
-During the war he was initially a royalist, and played a role in the defeat of the leading rebel José María Morelos, while fighting at the head of the Fieles de Potosi Batallion.
+During the war he was initially a royalist, and played a role in the defeat of the leading rebel José María Morelos, while fighting at the head of the Fieles de Potosí Battalion.
 Pedraza was loyal to Spain up until the very end of the war, being viewed as a very reliable by the hierarchy, and being recommended to the Spanish Cortes as meriting a promotion.
-He was a passionate supporter of the First Mexican Empire, and he was stationed in Mexico City during the empire’s last days.
+He was a passionate supporter of the First Mexican Empire, and he was stationed in Mexico City during the empire's last days.

 Governor of Puebla

 Under the First Mexican Republic, he was governor and commandant general of the State of Puebla in 1824, where he was accused of not being harsh enough during political insurrections, and of not having provided protection to several foreigners who were robbed.
 He survived these charges, and was called upon by President Guadalupe Victoria to take be the Minister of War when Manuel de Mier y Terán stepped down.

-In this time of fierce partisan strife, between the liberal Yorkino Party and the conservative Escoses Party Gomez Pedraza belonged to the latter, but to a moderate branch of ‘imparciales’ which was made up of men loyal to the federal form of government, and which included both Yorkinos and Escoseses, and who launched Pedraza to the candidacy for the 1828 Presidential elections.
+In this time of fierce partisan strife, between the liberal Yorkino Party and the conservative Escoses Party Gomez Pedraza belonged to the latter, but to a moderate branch of 'imparciales' which was made up of men loyal to the federal form of government, and which included both Yorkinos and Escoseses, and who launched Pedraza to the candidacy for the 1828 Presidential elections.

 Election of 1828

 The presidential elections at this time were decided by the state legislatures.
-Gomez Pedraza would be elected as the winner, defeating the rival candidate Vicente Guerrero, but Guerrero’s partisans alleged that Pedraza as minister of war used his influence to send military agents throughout the states to influence the election in his favor.
+Gomez Pedraza would be elected as the winner, defeating the rival candidate Vicente Guerrero, but Guerrero's partisans alleged that Pedraza as minister of war used his influence to send military agents throughout the states to influence the election in his favor.